PlethoraChutney/Mortimer/README.md

 using `alignframes` and converted to a small PNG.
 Grid information is input using `grid_info.csv`.

+Conventions used to be hard-coded, but can now be modified using various command-line arguments during processing.
+Check `mortimer process --help` for details.
+Additionally, if you saved aligned movies at the scope instead of raw frames, that will be automatically detected and handled.

 Serving the `app` (with gunicorn or whatever) out of `serve_mortimer.py` gets you access to the web interface.